rust-lang/rust/text/0000-document_all_features.md

 # Detailed design
-[design]: #detailed-design

 The basic process of developing new language features will remain largely the same as today.
 The required changes are two additions:

-- [a new section in the RFC][new-rfc-section], "How do we teach this?" modeled on Ember's updated RFC process
+- a new section in the RFC, "How do we teach this?" modeled on Ember's updated RFC process

-- [a new requirement][require-documentation-before-stabilization] that the changes themselves be properly documented before being merged to stable
+- a new requirement that the changes themselves be properly documented before being merged to stable

 ## New RFC section: "How do we teach this?"
-[new-rfc-section]: #new-rfc-section-how-do-we-teach-this

 Following the example of Ember.js, we must add a new section to the RFC, just after **Detailed design**, titled **How do we teach this?** The section should explain what changes need to be made to documentation, and if the feature substantially changes what would be considered the "best" way to solve a problem or is a fairly mainstream issue, discuss how it might be incorporated into _The Rust Programming Language_ and/or _Rust by Example_.